WohKX/fyp-veterinary-web-system/vet-associate-system/README.txt

-1. This is a maven project.
-2. Make sure the device is installed with MySQL.
-3. Run the script below before starts the project.
+This is only a final year project for degree level.
+The project implements spring boot framework to work with MySQL.
+It is integrated with email validation, simple chatbot (without AIML), and a conversation platform (with http polling).

+Important note to test the project:
+1. Email validation is not available (the email information had been removed).
+2. Please run the srcipt below to create the data table for Spring Session.

 CREATE DATABASE vass;
 USE vass;